Paraguay expedition: The settlement

 In agreeing this settlement, particularly the last point, Bowlin undoubtedly deviated from his instructions.
 One scholar wrote that since Bowlin was a lawyer he must have known what he was doing, but it is not necessarily so.

 USS Fulton left Asunción on 13 February 1859.

 Aftermath

 Military assessment

 11" Dahlgren gun (center).
-This formidable weapon could not be used without its carriage.
+Their most powerful siege weapon, it could not be used without its carriage.

 The Paraguay expedition revealed worrying deficiencies in the antebellum Navy, not because of the officers and men, but owing to incompetent shore-based administration, fueled by inadequate naval budgets.
 Wrote one scholar:

 It was fortunate indeed that the American legation accomplished an acceptable settlement with the swiftness that they did.
 The serious vulnerability of the Squadron did not become known to the Paraguayans; and the military bluff of the Commodore and Commissioner was carried off with commendable skill.
 The Squadron was not faced with a test of its offensive power; in the event military action had become necessary, it is unlikely that the naval force could have accomplished its mission with much success.